gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

 * The 'client_cred' parameter, if present, includes the public key of the joining node.
 In case the joining node knows the countersignature algorithm and possible associated parameters used in the OSCORE group, the included public key MUST be in a consistent format.
-This parameter MAY be omitted if: i) the joining node is asking to access the group exclusively as pure listener; or ii) the Group Manager already acquired this information, for instance during a previous join process.
+This parameter MAY be omitted if: i) the joining node is asking to access the group exclusively as monitor; or ii) the Group Manager already acquired this information, for instance during a previous join process.
 In any other case, this parameter MUST be present.

 ## Join Response {#ssec-join-resp}